Ashley0909/DG-CoLearn/README.md

 ## Downloading Dataset

 Due to the large sizes of the node classification datasets, we include the link to download each dataset in a [Google Drive](https://drive.google.com/drive/folders/19BWid2En9IWdzbPeZ3Tj29c4iDdXhtRV?usp=drive_link).
-Simply download the fils and copy them into the directory `/data/`
+Simply download the files and copy them into the `data/` directory

 ---